altitudelabs/react-admin-panel/README.md

 ### Build
 ```
 npm install
-npm run build
+npm run build //builds to /lib which is used when library is npm installed elsewhere
 ```

 ### Development
-*If you are using nvm, simply run `nvm use` to use node & npm version intended for this project* *Following commands will need to be run in two terminals to hot reload changes in both /example and /react-admin-panel
+*If you are using nvm, simply run `nvm use` to use node & npm version intended for this project*

+*Following commands will need to be run in two terminals to hot reload changes in both /example and /react-admin-panel*
 ```
 npm install
 npm run build:example // Terminal 1.
 Build react-admin-panel, and place it inside example's node_module directory